Dre Campbell Farm

 Use diatomaceous earth to kill kissing bugs by applying it to places where they might hide in your home and garden.
 If purchasing for organic gardening or indoor use, food-grade DE is best.

 Diatomaceous earth is a natural insecticide that is mildly abrasive.
-As a result, it’s great against these and other bad bugs.
+So, it’s great against these and other bad bugs.

 When they try walking on the powder, it will do a great deal of damage to them.
 It will later dehydrate and kill them.